derekkedziora/derekkedziora.com/_posts/tech-guides/2020-08-28-dynamic-now-page.md

 {% endfor %}{% endraw %}
 {% endhighlight %}

-If you skip the `offset: 1` the current now page won't be excluded from the list of previous ones.
+The `offset: 1`  excludes the current now page from the list of previous ones.

-You could stop here and it would work.
-The rest of the steps to make the whole thing looks nicer.
+You’re done as far as functionality goes&thinsp;—&thinsp;everything else is cosmetic.

-## Step 2: Adding a Dynamic Title
+## Adding a dynamic title

-Giving each now page a title like "Now: Enjoying the Summer" is nice touch.
+Giving your `/now` page a dynamic title is a nice touch.
 You can't add dynamic text directly to YAML, but there's a workaround.

 Add this variable to your now page's front matter: